48 Hours in Midhurst – Insider’s Guide to a Charming South Downs Market Town

 Polo at Cowdray

-Just over an hour from London, Midhurst sits between Guildford and the South coast.
+By Car: Just over an hour from London, Midhurst sits between Guildford and the South coast.
 The town also lies on the A272 between Petersfield and Petworth.

-From the north: Town Centre car park just off North Street
+Parking from the north: Town Centre car park just off North Street

-From the south: The Grange on Bepton Road
+Parking from the south: The Grange on Bepton Road

 Additional parking can be found at the Post Office car park on Grange Road.
 There is also some limited, free, short term parking on North Street itself.

-If you’re travelling from London by train, your quickest route will be to Haslemere (50 mins from London) or Petersfield Station (1 hour 10 from London) followed by a quick 20-minute taxi to Midhurst.
+By Train: If you’re travelling from London by train, your quickest route will be to Haslemere (50 mins from London) or Petersfield Station (1 hour 10 from London) followed by a quick 20-minute taxi to Midhurst.
 Buses connect Midhurst to Haslemere (No. 70), Petersfield (Nos.
 91 & 92) or Chichester (No. 60).

 Follow us on Instagram